-Sometimes, however, you might want to 'overload' a machine instruction; for example, you might want to define so that you could code
+Sometimes, however, you might want to 'overload' a machine instruction; for example, you might want to define

 '''

 %macro push 2

 push %1

 push %2

-'''

-'''
+%endmacro

+so that you could code

 push ebx ; this line is not a macro call

-push eax,ecx ; but this one is

 '''

 Ordinarily, NASM will give a warning for the first of the above two lines, since push is now defined to be a macro, and is being invoked with a number of parameters for which no definition has been given.
 The correct code will still be generated, but the assembler will give a warning.
 This warning can be disabled by the use of the -w-macro-params command-line option (see section 2.1.24).